 After you have submitted you project proposal we will inspect the proposal as soon as we can and verify that the proposal meet the stated requirements.
 You will then get a decision “approved” or “denied” with a comment explaining the decision.

 For approved projects we will create the project and you will get more information by e-mail.
+You will automatically be a member of any project you are PI for.
 Project management is done in SUPR, the PI can add project members, add a Proxy PI and/or a Technical Administrator.

 Login to SUPR: https://supr.snic.se/login/

 - SNIC-SENS: Sensitive human NGS data analysis projects.

 - Storage: Additional storage for users of SNIC projects.

 - Course: Small projects for educational purposes.

 The SNIC infrastructure is funded by the Swedish Research Council (Vetenskapsrådet) and participating Universities.
 SNIC is organized as a long-term project with its own Board.
 SNIC includes six partners and UPPMAX is one of the partners.

 There are 3 different kinds of SNIC projects, SNIC SMALL, SNIC MEDIUM and SNIC LARGE and the requirements of the PI are stated by SNIC (and listed below).

 SNIC-small is intended for small scale projects and will give you 2000 core hours per month and 128 GB of storage.
 The PI has to be employed at a Swedish University/University College at the level of PhD student or higher.